InteropIO/manager-examples/otel-custom-trace-sampler/README.md

 # Introduction

-An example showing how to configure **io.Manager** to use a custom trace sampler with OpenTelemetry
+An example showing how to configure **io.Manager** to use a custom OpenTelemetry trace sampler

 # Prerequisites